 Remember you should be aiming to read for at least 20-30 minutes every day, either on Active Learn (Bug Club) or with a book.

-Have a lovely evening and see you tomorrow for another day of learning.
+See you tomorrow for another day of learning!

-(The answer to lunch time’s riddle is…THE FUTURE!)
+(The answer to lunch time’s riddle is … a keyboard)